-Ken McIntyre, a 25-year veteran of national and local newspapers who serves as special projects editor at The Heritage Foundation, is the Marilyn and Fred Guardabassi Fellow in Media and Public Policy Studies.
+Ken McIntyre, a 25-year veteran of national and local newspapers who serves as a senior editor for The Daily Signal, is the Marilyn and Fred Guardabassi Fellow in Media and Public Policy Studies at The Heritage Foundation.

-Born in Concord, Calif., McIntyre grew up in the Bay area and in Cincinnati, Ohio .
+Born in Concord, CA, McIntyre grew up in the Bay area and in Cincinnati, OH.
 His family moved to the Washington area in 1971.
-McIntyre holds a bachelors of arts degree in English and broadcast journalism from the University of St. Thomas in St. Paul, Minn.
-He and his wife, Kellie, herself a recovering journalist, reside near Gaithersburg, Md. , while their son and daughter juggle work and college.
+McIntyre holds a bachelors of arts degree in English and broadcast journalism from the University of St. Thomas in St. Paul, MN.
+He and his wife, Kellie, herself a recovering journalist, reside near Gaithersburg, MD, while their son and daughter juggle work and college.